sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tcltls-devel</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Header files for the OpenSSL extension for Tcl
+Short desc    : Header files for the OpenSSL extension for Tcl
 URL          : https://core.tcl.tk/tcltls/home
-Лицензия     : BSD
+License      : BSD
-Описание     : The TLS OpenSSL extension to Tcl
+Descript     : The TLS OpenSSL extension to Tcl
              :
              : This package contains the development files for tls.
 ```